netgen/summercamp-2015/README.md

 ## Local development setup

-The local development is meant to be used in a vagrant provisioned base box.
+The local development is meant to be used in a vagrant provisioned box.

 The provisioner for the project is ansible.